atiqsamtia/black-lives-matter-wordpress-widget/readme.txt

 * Floating Widget on All Pages of Website with message
 * Enable or Disable the Widget from Admin Panel
 * Customize your Message text
+* Customize background and text colors to match your brand identity

 #### Support
 * Community support via the [support forums](https://wordpress.org/support/plugin/black-lives-matter) at WordPress.org.